-The hellebore requires a moist, 60-day chilling period, so it’s best plant in early fall.
+The hellebore requires a moist, 60-day chilling period, so it’s best to plant in early fall.
 It will take three to four years for the plant to bloom from seed, but once it does, it will return year after year with proper care.
 This includes incorporating dappled sunlight (too much will overwhelm the plant), trimming damaged leaves, and dividing any overgrown clumps in spring or autumn.

 All parts of the hellebore plant are poisonous, so keep them away from children or pets.

-Cyclamen (Cyclamen persicum) is a tuberous perennial that feature silvery, heart-shaped foliage and rose-pink flowers that resemble butterflies.
+Cyclamen (Cyclamen persicum) is a tuberous perennial that features silvery, heart-shaped foliage and rose-pink flowers that resemble butterflies.
 While hardy cyclamen mimic the appearance of florist cyclamen, they can grow in areas with substantial winters (those in zone 5 may require an extra layer of mulch to keep them warm).

 Hardy cyclamen flourishes in loose, well-drained soil.
 While it’s difficult to propagate from seed, you can plant bulbs in late summer or early autumn.
 Plant the tubers with the top just two inches beneath the soil surface.
-Once planted, hardy cyclamen care is actually quite simple—water regularly during spring and summer (avoid overwatering) and be sure to clear away excess leaves and debris that can pack the soil.
+Once planted, hardy cyclamen care is actually quite simple—water regularly during spring and summer (avoid overwatering), and be sure to clear away excess leaves and debris that can pack the soil.